islomar/poc-vault/README.md

     - `vault kv get -field=excited secret/hello`
     - `vault kv get -format=json secret/hello | jq -r .data.data.excited`
   * Delete a secret: `vault kv delete secret/hello`
   * The path prefix (e.g. `secret/`) tells Vault which secrets engine to which it should route traffic.
+By default, Vault enables a secrets engine called `kv` at the path `secret/`.
+Other possible secrets engines are `aws` or `database`.